caas23/vteam/simulation/README.md

 The user website can be found at `http://localhost:5174`

-Accessing the user app requires `Expo Go` and an actual phone.
-Please note that the app is **not** compatible to run on the web, as it's a native app developed for phone devices only.
+Accessing the user app requires `Expo Go` and an actual phone*.
+Please note that the app is **not** compatible to run on the web, as it's a _native app_ developed for phone devices only.

+_* Other options would be to run with [Android Emulator](https://docs.expo.dev/workflow/android-studio-emulator/) or [iOS Simulator](https://docs.expo.dev/workflow/ios-simulator/), see documentation for more information on how to set up such environments_

 #### Steps to get the user app up and running
 - Download `Expo Go` on your phone (no registration required).